tomsandholm/autobuild/README.md

 The tool uses virsh to manage the vms.

 Features:
-Distro is downloaded on-the-fly, based on settings in distro file
+Distro is downloaded on-the-fly, based on settings in distro file.
 Cloud-image is used as backing store for nodes rootfs.
 Each node rootfs is backed to the cloud-image, this results is shared images when multiple nodes using the same.
 Auto registration with Ansible server.